PhenomML/Stats285_F23/hw3_instructions.md

 #### Growth Hacking Github (Lin article)

+The h-index arose as a method to quantify influence of authors in academia.
+It assigns a value to the author based on how many citations each paper by the author has gotten.
+In “GitHub Stars and the h-index” Vanderkam creates a similar notion for github repos based on Github Stars.
 Read the "Growth Hacking Github" article by Lin.
 Answer the following questions.

-1. The h-index arose as a method to quantify influence of authors in academia.
-It assigns a value to the author based on how many citations each paper by the author has gotten.
-In “GitHub Stars and the h-index” Vanderkam creates a similar notion for github repos based on Github Stars.
-In “Growth Hacking Github — how to get github stars” the author identifies some highly-starred repos.
-Name some highly starred repos. name some highly h-indexed-repo authors.
+1. Name some highly starred repos.
+Name some highly h-indexed-repo authors.

 #### Look-Up Questions